-90% of all human activity happens in or around interior spaces.
+90% of all human activity happens inside buildings.

-The University of Kentucky School of Interiors advocates for the study of interiors as a multi-layered, sensory-laden, connective way of experiencing the world.
+The School of Interiors advocates for the study of interiors as a complex, sensorial, intersectional, and equitable way of experiencing the world.